Table of Contents

-Both of these types, achieved status and ascribed status, meld in order to define social status.
-For example, a baby who is born to a family with a high socioeconomic status, will has that as an ascribed status; however, these factors that he will be raised around will help him get better education and better future, which eventually contributes to his achieved status.
+Both types, achieved status and ascribed status, meld to define social status.
+For example, a baby who is born to a family with a high socioeconomic status, has that as an ascribed status; however, these factors that he will be raised around will help him get better education and better future, which eventually contributes to his achieved status.

 The role theory studies the human behavior and its expectations and argues that the behavior of humans is guided by expectations, which are held both by the individual himself and other community members.

 A conflict among or between the roles corresponding to more than one status fulfilled by an individual is referred to as a role conflict.
 Usually, we experience this kind of role conflict when we find ourselves dragged into various and different directions, while we try to respond to the variety of statuses that we withhold.

 The family/work conflict, or the conflict that someone feels when dragged between professional and familial responsibilities and obligations, is the most obvious example of role conflict.
 For example, a mother who works as a doctor will face this role conflict as she has to organize between her stressful job with long-working hours as well as night shifts and taking care of her children.